mobalazs/rotor-framework/README.md

 ## 📄 License

 Rotor is MIT licensed.
-See `LICENSE` file for details.
+See [LICENSE.md](./LICENSE.md) file for details.

 ---